Alla Rakha: Death and legacy

-Ustad Allarakha Qureshi di on 3 February 2000 at his Simla House residence on Nepean Sea Road following a heart attack, which he suffered on learning of the death of his daughter, Razia, the previous evening during cataract surgery.
+Qureshi died on 3 February 2000 at his Simla House residence on Nepean Sea Road following a heart attack, which he suffered on learning of the death of his daughter, Razia, the previous evening during cataract surgery.

 In his obituary, The New York Times called him "the most important tabla drummer of his generation".
 The newspaper further stated that Alla Rakha was given the title Ustad or master musician and teacher of the art of tabla playing.
 Alla Rakha... "used his skill to invigorate every musician who shared the stage with him."

 The Then-Prime Minister of India Atal Bihari Vajpayee also issued a formal statement regretting the loss in his death.